-What is Separation Anxiety?
+What is Separation Anxiety in Dogs

-Change in Routine
+Change in Schedule

 Lack of Integration into Household

 Another cause of separation anxiety in dogs is improper integration into the household.
 When a new dog is brought home for the first time, owners may think it’s best to confine them to certain parts of the house or leave them in a crate for long periods at a time.
 While we understand that you don’t want your house torn up by your new pup, understand that this lack of integration can lead to signs of separation anxiety.

 Finally, a major cause of separation anxiety in dogs is moving.
 Moving homes ties into a change in schedule as well as potentially a lack of proper integration.
 We understand how stressful moving can be for a pet owner.
 We want to stress that it can be equally stressful for your pup.
 Dogs are incredibly sensitive creatures.
 If you are in the process of moving, it is likely that your dog is not only sensing your stress and anxiety, but also experiencing their own since they have no way of knowing what is going on.
 Double the stress typically equates to separation anxiety.

 Next, dog owners should be aware of the signs of separation anxiety.
 There are behavioral issues and other conditions that share similar symptoms to separation anxiety in dogs so it is important to be able to distinguish them.